Everything You Need to Know About Minor in Consumption (MIC) Charges

 Who Should I Contact if Charged with MIC or MIP in Flagstaff?

 If charged with a MIC or MIP, it’s important to get legal representation to possibly reduce charges.
-Our team of dedicated trial attorneys at Antol & Sherman, PC, have more than 60 years of combined legal experience and a strong track record of providing successful legal counsel.
-We have been practicing criminal, family and divorce, drug and DUI, and accident law in Flagstaff, Arizona and surrounding northern Arizona cities including Camp Verde, Sedona, Williams, Holbrook, Winslow, Cottonwood, Mayer, Seligman, Kingman, Page, St. Johns and more for over 30 years.
-Antol & Sherman, PC and their staff of lawyers would love to sit down and discuss your legal needs.
-Please call us at 928-241-6339, stop in today at Antol & Sherman, PC, 150 N Verde St Suite 102, Flagstaff, AZ 86001 or visit us at flagazlaw.com.
+Our team of dedicated defense attorneys at Antol & Sherman, PC, have more than 60 years of combined legal experience and a strong track record of providing successful legal counsel.
+We have been practicing criminalfamily and divorcedrug and DUI, and accident law in Flagstaff, Arizona, and surrounding northern Arizona cities, including Camp Verde, Sedona, Williams, Holbrook, Winslow, Cottonwood, Mayer, Seligman, Kingman, Page, St. Johns and more for over 30 years.
+Our team of top-notch attorneys would love to sit down and discuss your legal needs.
+Please call us at 928-241-6339 and stop in today at 150 N Verde St Suite 102, Flagstaff, AZ 86001.

 Skip to content